RaffiDM/bike-share-data-analysis/README.md

 # Bike Rent Data Analysis

-Proyek ini berisi analisa data dan dashboard yang dibangun menggunakan [Stramlit](https://streamlit.io/) untuk menganalisa data dari file csv
+This project contains data analysis and a dashboard built using [Streamlit](https://streamlit.io/) to analyze data from CSV files

 ## How to Run